Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Balboa Beach

-Settle down or snuggle up to someone special on this calm stretch of sandy seashore
+Settle down or snuggle up to someone special on this calm stretch of sandy seashore.

 📍 Google Maps | Phone: (949) 673-3371 | Website | Hours: 6 am – 10 pm | Entrance: Free

-Grills, amplified music, and beach tents are among the gear not permitted here, but there are a few fire pits for evening beachgoers.
 While many residents of the houses along the boardwalk will happily chat with strangers or offer a cold beer, a few are quick to involve the authorities in any situation not up to code.

 Catalina Flyer

-📍 Google Maps | Phone: (949) 673-5245 | Website | Hours: 7 am – 9 pm | Entrance: $78 & up | 👉 Santa Catalina Island All Inclusive Sightseeing Tour From Newport Beach
+📍 Google Maps | Phone: (949) 673-5245 | Website | Hours: 7 am – 9 pm | Entrance: $60 & up

 Newport Beach Whale Watching

-📍 Google Maps | Phone: (949) 675-0551 | Website | Hours: 8 am – 7 pm Mon- Fri, 7 am – 7 pm Sat & Sun | Entrance: $28 & up | 👉 Browse Newport Beach Whale Watching Tours on Viator
+📍 Google Maps | Phone: (949) 675-0551 | Website | Hours: 7 am – 8 pm daily | Entrance: $28 & up | 👉 Book Newport Beach Whale Watching Tour on Viator

 Davey’s Locker and Newport Landing Whale Watching are two popular operators with daily tours.
 Smaller outfits offering private tours are more expensive but tend to offer a more curated experience.
+To get the best pics, choose the tour with the smallest boat.

 Corona del Mar State Beach

-Take in the view from a picture-perfect sandy beach framed by cliffs
+Take in the view from a picture-perfect sandy beach framed by cliffs.

-📍 Google Maps | Phone: (949) 718-1859 | Website | Hours: 6 am – 10 pm | Entrance: Free, parking fees vary by lot | 👉 Professional Photoshoot – Newport Beach
+📍 Google Maps | Phone: (949) 718-1859 | Website | Hours: 6 am – 10 pm | Entrance: Free, parking fees vary by lot

 Corona del Mar State Beach is a great spot to get in the water, with gentle waves and a mostly sandy sea floor.
 Tide pools at either end of the beach are teeming with life, especially for divers equipped to rove beneath the surface.